RETROGEN SEQUENCING TROUBLE SHOOTING GUIDE AND SUGGESTIONS

 There can be an abrupt drop off:

-Or there can be a drop off at GC rich region:
+Or there can be a drop off at a GC-rich region:

-There are four known causes for the LOR problem.
-Three of the failure modes are within the sequencing facility itself, and are relatively uncommon.
+There are four known causes for the loss of resolution (LOR) problem.
+Three of the failure modes are within the sequencing facility itself and are relatively uncommon.
 We watch for them all the time.
 The known causes of the LOR problem are as follows:

 Air bubbles in the electrophoresis capillaries.
 If a capillary is partially blocked by an air bubble, the sample in that capillary will exhibit extremely poor resolution (if it elutes at all).
 This results in sporadic failures of individual samples out of sets that otherwise gave good results.
 Retrogen will repeat samples exhibiting sporadic LOR upon request.

 Plugged cuvette flow ports.
-The flow paths in the instrument can become blocked, in which case an entire set of samples will fail with loss-of-resolution – every sample, including standards.
-We have not seen this problem at Retrogen.
+The flow paths in the instrument can become blocked, in which case an entire set of samples will fail with loss of resolution – every sample, including standards.

 Overloaded lanes.
-We have been told by the sequencer manufacturer that excessive amounts of sample (sequencing termination products) in a capillary can cause a loss of resolution much as we describe.
+Excessive amounts of sample (sequencing termination products) in a capillary can cause a loss of resolution due to migration issues – see section E for more details.

-The last failure mode is very common, and is a characteristic of entire sets of samples.
+The last failure mode is very common and is characteristic of entire sets of samples.
 In other words, it is a sample prep problem.

-Below is an example (actually, a fairly mild example of a ski-slope):
+Below is an example of a mild ski-slope:

 This is not well understood, but here are four possible explanations: